DanielxDante/restaurant-conundrum/README.md

 ---
 First and foremost, start by cloning our repository.
 After doing so, the third cell of our project notebook would contain the Table of Contents.
 Anchor tags for each segment of our project are inserted for easy access.
 To access, simply click on the segment you wish to browse (has to be done in the Jupyter Notebook environment).

 All our code should be executed sequentially, except for the portion on Natural Language Processing under section 5 of our project.
 As we have two different methods of doing NLP, if you have already executed section 5.1, which is our first method of NLP using NLTK and SkLearn's TFIDFVectorizer, skip section 5.2 and continue with section 6.
-If you wish to proceed with our second method of NLP using the pattern library, restart your kernel and execute sequentially again, skipping section 5.1 and execute from section 5.2 onwards.
+If you wish to proceed with our second method of NLP using the Pattern library, restart your kernel and execute sequentially again, skipping section 5.1 and execute from section 5.2 onwards.

 For our SweetViz Visualisations and geographical maps, if you experience any trouble viewing the visualisations, you can either view it in our slides or from the files placed in our repository under the Visualisations folder.